kayg04/kayg.org/content/Permanent Notes/Enable Key Spam or Disable Special Characters on MacOS.md

 ```
 defaults write -g ApplePressAndHoldEnabled -bool false
 ```

+Run the command in your terminal app of choice, close/reopen app or logout/login or simply reboot.
+Since [[enable-key-spam-or-disable-special-characters-on-macos-2.png|I am an uptime masochist]], I simply close and reopen apps.

 I am not sure if a help page exists inside MacOS to query the different values of the keys for `defaults`.
 However, in my search, I found this page which serves as an alternative: https://macos-defaults.com/